 Deposition of tailings must be done according to the approved deposition plan developed by the Environment Department.
-The process of preparing or updating a deposition plan includes defining the parameter analysis and objectives, plan preparation, approval, and distribution.
+The process of preparing or updating a deposition plan includes parameter analysis, assumption and objectives definition, deposition schedule, plan approval and distribution.

 Deposition plans are scheduled to be updated minimum once per year and following major changes to the tailings deposition strategy or mining profile.
-The deposition planning is done by the Environment Department using the software Muck 3D.
-The deposition planning update must also include an update of the water balance.
-Unplanned updates to the deposition plan and water balance might be required if compliance to the deposition plan can no longer be reconciled (i.e change in deposition strategy, change in deposition parameter) or at the request of the RP or the EoR.
+Deposition planning is based on modeling exercises performed with the software Muk3D or equivalent.
+The deposition plan update must also include an update of the water balance.
+Unplanned updates to the deposition plan and water balance might be required if compliance to the deposition plan can no longer be reconciled (i.e. change in deposition plan strategy, change in deposition parameter) or at the request of the RP or the EoR.
 The deposition plan is broken down in timesteps that vary from months, quarters to years, depending on the strategy.

-While defining the deposition strategy it is important to refer to Table 4-4 to ensure that the strategy of the deposition plan met the performance objective and operational criteria.
+While defining the deposition strategy it is important to refer to Table 4-4 to ensure that the strategy of the deposition plan meets the performance objective and operational criteria.
 Any proposed deviation to the performance objective must be submitted for approval to the RP and EoR.